zhixiangteoh/eecs280-notes/midterm/midterm.md

   - `*arr` == `*(arr + 0)`  == `arr[0]` yields `{1, 2}`
   - `*(arr + 2)` == `arr[2]` yields `{5, 6}`

-### Understand difference between traversal by pointer and traversal by index
+### c.
+Understand difference between traversal by pointer and traversal by index

 The difference is mainly in the semantics and how you achieve the same outcome.